v4rakh/upda/_doc/Usage.md

 Actions have types.
 Different types require different payload to set them up. [shoutrrr](#shoutrrr) is supported as action type, which can send notifications to a variety of services like Gotify, Ntfy, Teams, OpsGenie and many more.
-It in turn also support invoking calls to an external URL.
-This means you can have a stream of events being triggered when an update arrives in _upda_.
+It also supports invoking calls to an external URL.
+This means that you can have a stream of events being triggered when an update arrives in _upda_.

 To create an Action, go to the Actions tab and click on _Create new action_.
 Enter the necessary information and